 On Sunday the gates will open at 1pm with eight hours of live music by Paleface, The Vegabonds, The Get Right Band, The Mike Dillon Band and Formula 5.
 Various Currituck County restaurants and chefs will be participating in a pork barbecue cook off from 2-5pm.
 Festival-goers can sample all the varieties of barbecue along with traditional pairings.
 Pink Talking Fish will headline Sunday evening creating a special experience for music lovers by combining Pink Floyd, Talking Heads and Phish together into a hybrid tribute.

 Sundogs in Corolla will host after parties both evenings starting at 10:30pm with members from Dangermuffin + Songs From The Road Band playing on Saturday and Funk You with special guests The Ramble on Sunday.

-A portion of the proceeds for both events will go to the Corolla Wild Horse Fund and the Mustang Outreach Program.
+A portion of the proceeds from Rock & Roast will go to the Corolla Wild Horse Fund and the Mustang Outreach Program.
 The Corolla Wild Horse Fund protects, conserves, and responsibly manages the herd of wild Colonial Spanish Mustangs roaming freely on the northernmost Currituck Outer Banks.
 The Mustang Outreach Program supplements the cultural arts programs in local schools with world class music performances, residencies and mentoring programs.